toxyl/ossh/README.md

 ## Fake SSH Server
 ### Password Auth
-When a bot tries to connect for the first time oSSH will check if username and password are already recorded.
-In that case it will kick the bot and wait for it to come back.
+When a bot tries to connect for the first time oSSH will check if the username and password are already recorded.
+In that case, it will kick the bot and wait for it to come back.
 If the bot has something new (either username or password), oSSH will gladly let the bot in and record the credentials.
-For bots that offer a username and a password that oSSH doesn't know, oSSH will let it in if the current second is divisable by 3.
-This applies to new hosts, known hosts will be let it most of the time, unless the current second is divisable by 7.
+For bots that offer a username and a password that oSSH doesn't know, oSSH will let it in if the current second is divisible by 3.
+This applies to new hosts, known hosts will be let it most of the time unless the current second is divisible by 7.

 ### Public Key Auth
 Some bots prefer to hand over public keys rather than passwords, but we gladly record those, too.
-Unless we already have the given key, that's a good reason to roll dice - whenever the current second is divisable by 3 the bot will be rejected.
+Unless we already have the given key, that's a good reason to roll dice - whenever the current second is divisible by 3 the bot will be rejected.

 ### Rate Limited I/O
-oSSH slows down responses to simulate a slow machine and to waste the bots time.
+oSSH slows down responses to simulate a slow machine and to waste the bots' time.
 This rate limit can be defined in the config (`ratelimit`).
 Sometimes bots run commands with little output, so oSSH will add some penalty for every input character to slow things down a bit more for them.
 This can be defined in the config as well (`input_delay`).
 You can also use these config variables to configure a fast oSSH instance that is intended for data collection instead of trapping bots in tar.
 You could, for example, use a 2:7 ratio of fast nodes in your cluster, so most slow down bots, while some collect data (such as user names, passwords, etc.) and share it with the cluster.

 Sync operations between nodes run via their own TCP connections and are exempt from these restrictions.

 ### Randomized Wait Times
-In theory a bot could identify an oSSH instance by measuring the timing of responses.
+In theory, a bot could identify an oSSH instance by measuring the timing of responses.
 To prevent this kind of fingerprinting, oSSH will insert randomized wait times during different stages of the SSH connection.

 ### SCP Support
 oSSH supports file uploads using SCP.
 Downloading files via SCP is not supported yet.
-The uploaded files will be stored in the OverlayFS of the uploader's session and, if we don't have them yet, in the `scp-uploads` directory within the [captures directory](#captures-directory) of oSSH. *Unlike other data this is not synced between nodes at the moment.*
+The uploaded files will be stored in the OverlayFS of the uploaders' session and if we don't have them yet, in the `scp-uploads` directory within the [captures directory](#captures-directory) of oSSH. *Unlike other data, this is not synced between nodes at the moment.*

 ### IP Whitelist
-Whitelisted IPs are excluded from most rate limiting and data (such as user names, passwords, public keys) will not be collected.
+Whitelisted IPs are excluded from most rate-limiting and data (such as user names, passwords and public keys) will not be collected.

 ## Fake File System (FFS)
 ### Default FS